Having your bike stolen is unpleasant. While you can’t make your bike completely safe, there are some steps you can take to minimize the risk.

 - In DC, the Metropolitan Police Department maintains a Flickr page of recovered stolen property.
 Check it periodically to see if your bike has been recovered.

-If you or someone you know sees your bike on the street, notify the police immediately.
+notify the police immediately.
 If the bike is locked up outside, lock it up with your own lock until the police arrive.
 For your safety, we do not recommend confronting the person riding your bike.
 Anecdotal evidence indicates it’s entirely possible that the person riding you bike has purchased it from the person who stole your bike.